Note: This page is for 1960s and 1970s first baseman Boog Powell; for the outfielder who made his debut in 2017, click here.

 Boog Powell was a top star during his 17-year career.
-He was American League MVP in 1970, finished second in the MVP voting in 1969, and third in the MVP voting in 1966.
-In addition, he was good in other years as well - in 1964 he led the league in slugging percentage, in 1968 he was fourth in the league in RBI, and in 1975 he was third in the league in slugging percentage.
-His lifetime OPS+ is a quite respectable 134 - the top 100 players of all time start at 136, so he's close to the top 100.
+He was American League MVP in 1970, finished second in the 1969 vote and third in the vote in 1966.
+He had several other strong years as well.
+In 1964, he led the league in slugging percentage, in 1968 he was fourth in the league in RBI, and in 1975 he was third in the league in slugging percentage.
+His lifetime OPS+ is a quite respectable 134 - the top 100 players of all time start at 136, so he is close to the top 100.

 - 1962 Topps All-Star Rookie Team

 - 4-time AL All-Star (1968-1971)

 - 1966 AL Comeback Player of the Year Award

 - 1975 AL Comeback Player of the Year Award